Ronanb3/meetup-openshift-startup/docs/index.md

 In this site you can find the labs for the meetup OpenShift Startup

+If you need any help, don't hesitate to join our [Discord group](https://discord.gg/H6f2Ch).
+Someone will help you in setting up tour account or running the lab.

 ## Labs

 * Prereqs : Prerequisites to Labs